-1 Introduction
+1. Introduction

-Delay fault testing has become a standard option in today's technology with path-delay, segment-delay, gate-delay and transition fault models having been proposed so far [1-6].
-These models have differing levels of complexity for both test generation and test application.
+Delay fault testing has become a standard option in today's technology.
+Path-delay, segment-delay, gate-delay and transition fault models have been proposed so far [9][10][12][19][20][23].
+These models have different complexity of both test generation and test application.

-The path-delay fault model [5] is used to model defects that are correlated along a path from a (pseudo-)primary input to a (pseudo-)primary output of the circuit under test (CUT).
+The path-delay fault model [20] is used to model defects that are correlated along a path from a (pseudo-)primary input to a (pseudo-)primary output of the circuit under test (CUT).
 Both the switching delays of devices and the transport delays of interconnects may perturb the propagation of signal transitions.
-Unfortunately, in the worst case, the number of path-delay faults may increase exponentially with the number of signal lines in the CUT.
+Unfortunately, in the worst case the number of path-delay faults may increase exponentially with the number of the signal lines in the CUT.